Rome

 Intro

-In Rome, the palaces often hide behind anonymous porte cochères, far from the tumult of Via del Corso.
-We tested, compared, cross-checked the reviews to isolate 10 addresses that really keep their promises, from service to breakfast.
-Because between a palace that displays 5 stars and a palace that deserves them, the gap can be vertiginous.
+In Rome, palaces often hide behind anonymous carriage doors, far from the tumult of Via del Corso.
+We tested, compared, cross-checked reviews to isolate 10 addresses that really deliver on their promises, from service to breakfast.
+Because between a palace that flaunts 5 stars and a palace that deserves them, the gap can be vertiginous.

 The selection